 Once you have a good understanding of pains and gains (fundaments of value proposition), it's great to turn your focus on explicitly identifying the target market.

-Generally speaking, I can list two elements which are crucial during business process innovation.
+Generally speaking, I can list two elements that are crucial during business process innovation.

-Let's use Apple as a hypothetical example.
+Let's use Apple as a hypothetical example and company product innovations.
 Who are my potential target markets?

 So, who fits these criteria from a demographic standpoint?
 Young professionals who need to work remotely and go to dinners often.